Channel Matters: Estimating Channel Influence for Multivariate Time Series: Introduction

-Different from previous work, we try to better understand MTS from a data-centric perspective-influence function~\citep{hampel1974influence,koh2017understanding}.
-The influence function is proposed to study the counterfactual effect between training data and model performance.
-For independent and identically distributed (i.i.d.) data, influence functions estimate the model’s change when there is an infinitesimal perturbation added to the training distribution, e.g., a reweighing on some training instances and dataset pruning, which has been widely used in computer vision and natural language processing tasks, achieving promising results~\citep{yang2023dataset,thakkar2023self,cohen2020detecting,chen2020multi,pruthi2020estimating}.
-Considering that, it is essential to develop an appropriate influence function for MTS.
-It would provide extensions like increasing model performance, improving model generalization, and offering interpretability of the interactions between the channels and the time series models.
+To quantitatively understand and improve MTS from a data-centric perspective, we report that influence functions may serve as a useful tool for MTS tasks.
+The influence function~\citep{koh2017understanding} is proposed to study the counterfactual effect between training data and model performance, which has been widely used in computer vision and natural language processing tasks, achieving promising results~\citep{yang2023dataset,tan2024data,thakkar2023self,cohen2020detecting,chen2020multi,pruthi2020estimating}. {However, in MTS, different channels exhibit complex correlations, making it particularly important to explore counterfactual effects between these channels and model performance.} Considering that, it is essential to develop an appropriate influence function for MTS.
+It would provide extensions like increasing model performance, improving model generalization, and offering interpretability of the interactions between data channels and MTS models.